domingi/domingi/README.md

 ## Hi there 👋

 ### Web developer
-Looking for a job or internship as a Frontend Developer.

 In September 2022, I decided to retrain in IT.
 Before that, I worked as a digital marketer, building business processes to generate traffic to websites and receive targeted user actions (requests, registrations, purchases).